Sketchware-Pro/Sketchware-Pro-Website/docs/Blocks/More-block/more-block.md

   - More Block
 ---
  :::caution
-This doc is fully valid for `Sketchware Pro v6.4.0 test build 05` version of Sketchware Pro.If further updates are published then this documentation may be valid or may be not valid.
+This doc is fully valid for the `Sketchware Pro v6.4.0 test build 05` version of Sketchware Pro.
+If further updates are published then this documentation may be valid or may be not valid.
 :::
 # What is Sketchware more Block?
 More Block is a feature of Sketchware which easily helps developer to define a method in activity by using drag and drop.